-The mission of the IRHA is to promote well broke, reliable, and versatile ranch-type horses.
-IRHA strives to develop the horsemanship skills of our members and to provide an atmosphere where honesty, personal growth and politeness towards fellow horsemen exists.
+The mission of IRHA is to promote the well broke, reliable & versatile ranch-type horse.
+IRHA strives to promote the horsemanship skills of our members & to provide an atmosphere where honesty, personal growth & politeness toward fellow horseman exits.
 An environment where horses are respected and where true western tradition is genuinely honored.